Write a Forth in Haskell: Part 01

 parseInt a = either (error . pack) fst (decimal a)

 However, this one-liner may be quite incomprehensible.
-Here is how we can write this function:
+Here is how we can rewrite this function:

 parseInt a =